 Literacy rates are lower in Bihar than in any other state in India, according to 2011 Indian Census data.
 Experts draw a connection between level of schooling and high fertility.
 “Look at what education does to people’s lives,” says Subha Sri, a doctor in the southern state of Tamil Nadu.
 “When you’re literate,” she says, “you are automatically exposed to a lot more information.”
 She continues: “And I think that plays a role in actually deciding how many children you want, at what age you want them.”

-According to the most recent National Family Health Survey (2005-2006), seventy-seven percent of sterilized women in India had never used any other method of birth control before sterilization.
+According to the most 2005-2006 National Family Health Survey, 77 percent of sterilized women in India had never used any other method of birth control before sterilization.

 Although India officially abandoned sterilization targets years ago, unofficial targets remain in place, according to people working on the ground.
 One Primary Health Centre doctor says the targets in themselves are not necessarily the problem, arguing instead that it’s the lack of a good healthcare infrastructure in some places that makes it difficult to safely meet those targets.